yarafe/Test/README.md

 FortiAnalyzer seamlessly integrates with Microsoft Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
 For additional details, please check the following [link](https://www.fluentd.org/architecture).

-This integration enables the forwarding of logs to public cloud services.
+This integration enables the logs forwarding to public cloud services.
 The plugin efficiently aggregates semi-structured data in real-time, facilitating the buffered data's transmission to Azure Log Analytics.

 FortiGate establishes communication with FortiAnalyzer and transmits logs via TCP port 514.
-Then FortiAnalyzer, leveraging Fluentd as a data collector, adeptly aggregates, filters, and securely transmits data via HTTPS to an Azure Log Analytics workspace.
+Then FortiAnalyzer, leveraging Fluentd as a data collector, adeptly aggregates, filters, and securely transmits data to Azure Log Analytics workspace.

+Fleuntd send logs to a log analytics workspace in Azure monitor by using HTTP data collector API.
+This involves creating POST request with URL: https://<log analytics workspace-id>.ods.opinsights.azure.com/api/logs?api-version=2016-04-01

+For additional details, you can refer to the provided [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-collector-api?tabs=powershell)

 The seamless integration of Fluentd with FortiAnalyzer removes the need for an additional proxy server, streamlining the installation process of a data collector between FortiAnalyzer and the Azure Log Analytics workspace.
 This approach offers an efficient way to manage log transmission and analysis.